-- Check the current and forecasted weather reports, as well as wind and water conditions. - Make sure the operator is qualified to operate the boat and does not use drugs or alcohol while at the helm. - Review the Boater's Check List located next to the helm. - Make sure all required safety equipment is on board. - Make all passengers aware of safety procedures and review the safety labels. - File a float plan. - Have all required documents on board. - Have all maps or navigational charts for the intended destination on board. - Be sure all passengers are properly seated. - Be sure the boat is not overloaded. - Check the engine emergency stop switch lanyard for proper installation and operation. - Be sure the fire extinguisher is fully charged. - Check bilge drain plugs for proper installation. - Be sure all water has been pumped from the bilge area. - Have plenty of emergency food and water on board. - Check the bilge blower (if equipped) for proper operation, and be sure no fumes are present in the bilge area. - Be sure the bilge pumps are operating properly. - Be sure all required equipment is on board (mooring lines, anchor lines, tool kit, etc.). - Be sure you have enough fuel for the return trip. - Check all compartments for fuel fumes. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leakage and damage. - Check the hull and propeller for damage.
+- Check the current and forecasted weather reports, as well as wind and water conditions. - Make sure the operator is qualified to operate the boat and does not use drugs or alcohol while at the helm. - Make sure all required safety equipment is on board. - Make all passengers aware of safety procedures. - File a float plan. - Have all required documents on board. - Have all maps or navigational charts for the intended destination on board. - Be sure all passengers are properly seated. - Be sure the boat is not overloaded. - Check the engine emergency stop switch lanyard for proper installation and operation. - Be sure the fire extinguisher is fully charged. - Check bilge drain plugs for proper installation. - Be sure all water has been pumped from the bilge area. - Have plenty of emergency food and water on board. - Check the bilge blower (if equipped) for proper operation, and be sure no fumes are present in the bilge area. - Be sure all required equipment is on board (mooring lines, anchor lines, tool kit, etc.). - Be sure you have enough fuel for the return trip. - Check all compartments for fuel fumes. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leakage and damage. - Check the hull and propeller for damage. - Check the engine cooling water intake pickup for blockage.

-- Check the engine cooling water intake pickup for blockage. - Check that batteries are fully charged and the battery terminals are clean and tight. - Check the electrical systems and navigation lights for proper operation. - Be sure no person or obstacle is near the propeller. - Check that the throttle/shift control is in the NEUTRAL position. - Check the steering system for proper operation. - Inspect the steering, throttle and shift cables for kinks, wear and interference with other components. - Check that all required maintenance has been performed.
+- Check that batteries are fully charged and the battery terminals are clean and tight. - Check the electrical systems and navigation lights for proper operation. - Be sure no person or obstacle is near the propeller. - Check that the throttle/shift control is in the NEUTRAL position. - Check the steering system for proper operation. - Check that all required maintenance has been performed.